Trips to Finland

 White lands, blue frozen lakes

 Winter explorers of every age will fall in love with Finland’s spotless outdoors.
 Much less hilly than its Nordic neighbours, it is a country full of gently rolling spaces and bodies of frozen water.
 The so-called ‘Land of a Thousand Lakes’ actually has around 188,000 of them, turning the terrain into a shining mosaic.
-There are also enough forests to fill an area the size of Italy or the United Kingdom!
+There are also enough forests in Finland to fill an area the size of Italy or the United Kingdom!

 All our family holidays take you to Finnish Lapland, traditionally inhabited by the indigenous Sámi people and proud home of the ‘real’ Santa Claus.
 To the South is the quiet town of Ranua and its Wildlife Park.
 Kuusamo is close by and has splendid fells, perfect to investigate on sleds; further above are Luosto, with its homely log cabins, and Kittila, from which you can head to Levi, Finland’s largest ski resort.